Meet Martha, the Mother of Mini-Mushroom Fruiting Chamber!

 You’ll soon discover that there are a million ways to make one and a million opinions of what works best, from simple units for less than $100 to tricked out builds costing over $1,000.
 The rabbit hole is deep and gets overwhelming fast.

-Below, you’ll find everything you need to build a low-maintenance, almost fully automated Martha Fruiting Chamber, costing less than $200 that includes components that can be used for a much larger grow room should you decide to go that route in the future.
+Below, you’ll find everything you need to build a low-maintenance, almost fully automated Martha Mushroom Fruiting Chamber that costs less than $200 and includes components that can be used for a much larger grow room should you decide to go that route in the future.